manifoldfinance/docs-xga/docs/index.md

 ## Mechanisms make the market

-XGA is a platform that is compromised of a Optimism based Rollup, a smart contract protocol, an Ethereum consensus layer sidecar and a domain-specific engine called Open Games for proving/developing (game-specific) mechanisms.
+XGA is a platform that is comprised of a Optimism based Rollup, a smart contract protocol, an Ethereum consensus layer sidecar and a domain-specific engine called Open Games for proving/developing (game-specific) mechanisms.

 -   Preconfirmations without CL or EL changes